grnyoel/Diablyze-API/README.md

 # Diablyze API

 This is a Backend API for Diablyze Website using Node.js, Express, and Supabase(PostgreSQL).
+This API was deployed and you can access the API link at https://diablyze-api.vercel.app/.

+**Note:** Try to access this enpoint `/api/health`, to check if the API is Worked

 ## ⚙️ Installation & Environment Variables
 ### Prerequisites